ko5tik/pribluda.de/contents/projects/jsonserializer/index.md

 ```

-As ypu  may imagone, it just reads an array of some class out of JSON  reader.
-Just say what and where.
+As you  may imagine, it just reads an array of some class out of JSON  reader.
+Just say what and where from.

 And writing is also easy (actually current state of [lines game](/android/lines/) when focus is lost):